gmc-code/PC-Latex/docs/table_tennis/round_robin.rst

 -----------------------

 | Rapid fire fixtures are designed for matches of 5 to 10 min, completing multiple rounds in one session.
+| The diagrams below are for 4 to 8 players on 2 to 4 tables.
+| The scores for each match can be written over the player tables.

 ----